 What does Calgary need?

-Our neighbourhoods need to have more types of housing solutions at different price points to give residents more opportunity to age in place, in the areas they know and love.
+Our neighbourhoods need to have more types of housing solutions to give residents opportunity to age in place, in the areas they know and love.
 A home is more than just a house - a home includes our friends, neighbours, grocery store clerks, bank tellers and pharmacists.
 As the theme song from “Cheers” says: “Sometimes you wanna go where everybody knows your name.”

 What is aging in place?

 Aging in place is defined as "the ability to live in one's own home and community safely, independently, and comfortably, regardless of age, income, or ability level.”
-It means that older adults and seniors can continue to live and participate in the communities they call home.
+It means that older adults and seniors can continue to live and participate in the communities they call home - aging in community.

 Why does this matter?